 Dr. Callum Hay, BVMS, DACVS

 Dr. Hay received his veterinary degree, with honors from the University of Glasgow, School of Veterinary Medicine, in 1991.
 He pursued 3 years of post-graduate study and training at the University of Georgia in large and small animal medicine, surgery and anesthesia.
-He completed his surgery residency in 1997 at the University of Wisconsin and became ACVS Board Certified in small animal surgery in 1998.
-Dr. Hays passion is to find the most consistent ways to achieve best outcomes with surgery in dogs and cats.
-Dr. Hay is proficient with numerous orthopedic, neurological, and soft tissue surgeries, and he has a special interest in knee diseases.
-The experimental research Dr. Hay completed on cranial cruciate ligament disease at the University of Wisconsin is published in the American Journal of Veterinary Research.
+He completed his surgery residency in 1997 at the University of Wisconsin-Madison.
+He passed the American College of Veterinary Surgeons certifying exam in 1998.
+Dr. Hay's passion is to find the most consistent ways to attain best practices with surgery in dogs and cats.
+With nearly 30 years of experience he has performed numerous orthopedic, neurological, and soft tissue surgeries.
+His primary focus is the knee, hip and fracture repair.
+He has published research on the biological response of the canine knee to ligament damage in the American Journal of Veterinary Research.
 He has published a wide range of articles in the veterinary literature including several book chapters on arthritis.
 Dr.Hay established Veterinary Surgical Services in 1999 to provide dog and cat owners access to high quality surgical care in the greater Tampa Bay area.
-The practice grew largely by word of mouth as many veterinarians have recommended their clients to Dr. Hay.
-He has made it a primary focus of the practice to establish a commendable record of success within the veterinary community.
+He has made it a primary focus of the practice to establish a record of success within the veterinary community.
 He has given back to the community though charitable work.
-This has included helping pets owned by non-profit rescue groups, and working with humane societies and various county animal services to aid with treatment of pets in need.
-He is proud to be associated with a network of veterinarians and rescue group volunteers who are dedicated to helping people and their pets, and who have collectively donated thousands of hours of service without the need to be formally recognized for doing so.

 Dr. Leslie Thomas, DVM, DACVS-SA